 Teeth are very strong, but unfortunately, they are still vulnerable to damage and decay.
 If they are affected with a cavity, a dental filling is most commonly used to treat it.
 If a tooth has been affected by more severe damage, such as a fracture, a crown will most likely be used to restore it.
-However, sometimes the extent of the damage falls somewhere in between, when a filling is not enough to treat the problem, but a crown is too big a treatment (it requires part of the tooth to be shaved down).
-In these cases, a dental inlay or onlay may be used.
+However, sometimes the extent of the damage falls somewhere in between when a filling is not enough to treat the problem, but a crown is too big a treatment (it requires part of the tooth to be shaved down).
+In these cases, dental inlays or onlays in Highland Village, TX may be used.
 Both types of restorations are custom-made in a dental laboratory and are used to restore a tooth’s functionality and appearance.

-Dental onlays are used when the damage is located on the cusp, or edge, of the tooth.
+Dental onlays in Highland Village are used when the damage is located on the cusp, or edge, of the tooth.
 It is also used if multiple teeth have been affected.

-Inlays and onlays are strong and long-lasting.
+Dental inlays and dental onlays in Highland Village are strong and long-lasting.
 They are also easy to care for, simply with daily brushing and flossing.